 Acknowledgements.
 The National Center for Atmospheric Research is sponsored by the National Science Foundation.
-We gratefully acknowledge support from U.S. Department of Energy (DOE) ASR grant DE-SC0016331.
-JLJ and BBP were supported by NSF AGS-1822664 and EPA 83587701-0.
-This manuscript has not been reviewed by EPA, and thus no endorsement should be inferred.
-Dr. Shrivastava was also supported by the U.S. DOE, Office of Science, Office of Biological and Environmental Research through the Early Career Research Program.

-Data were obtained from the Atmospheric Radiation Measurement (ARM) User Facility, a U.S. DOE Office of Science user facility managed by the Office of Biological and Environmental Research.
+We gratefully acknowledge support from the U.S. Department of Energy (DOE) ASR grant DE-SC0016331.
+Jose-Luis Jimenez and Brett B. Palm were supported by NSF AGS-1822664 and EPA 83587701-0.
+This paper has not been reviewed by EPA, and thus no endorsement should be inferred.
+Manish Shrivastava was also supported by the U.S. DOE, Office of Science, Office of Biological and Environmental Research through the Early Career Research Program.
+Data were obtained from the Atmospheric Radiation Measurement (ARM) user facility, a U.S. DOE Office of Science user facility managed by the Office of Biological and Environmental Research.
 The research was conducted under scientific license 001030/2012-4 of the Brazilian National Council for Scientific and Technological Development (CNPq).
-We are grateful to Louisa K. Emmons for providing the MEGAN emissions data; and Suzane S. de Sà for providing the clustering analysis results.
-We are thanking Siyuan Wang for helpful comments.
+We are grateful to Louisa K. Emmons for providing the MEGAN emissions data and Suzane S. de Sà for providing the clustering analysis results.
+We thank Siyuan Wang for helpful comments.